 - Leakage

 - Unplanned outages

 - Sewer collapses

 - Treatment works compliance

 - External sewer flooding

 - Reactive mains bursts

 - Bathing waters attaining excellent status

 - Abstraction incentive mechanism

-- · Non-household retailer satisfaction.
+- Non-household retailer satisfaction.

-Our full rationale and customer support for our proposed deadbands is provided in the PCs chapter of our Plan.
+Our full rationale and customer support for our proposed deadbands is provided in the PCs chapter of our Plan and in our IAP response to action ANH.OC.A3.